-It is a pit infront of the Amoghasiddhi Buddha and in the northern side of Swayambhunath stupa which is rectangular in shape with a snake idol at the bottom of it.
-It was build to appease the snake spirits in the Kathmandu valley.
+It is a pit infront of the Amoghasiddhi Buddha and on the northern side of the Swayambhunath stupa which is rectangular in shape with a snake idol at the bottom of it.
+It was built to appease the snake spirits in the Kathmandu Valley.

 Why Nagpur is made in Swayambhu ?

-It was a difficult sadhana which can be succeed on the co-operation of all the Nagarajas.
-This sadhana was dependent on the Nagarajas of the valley, all Nagarajas were requested to attend at the sadhana.
-All Nagarajas accepted Shantikar invitation except the King of the Nagarajas known as Karkotaka which could not be drawn in his absence.
+It was a difficult sadhana that can succeed with the co-operation of all the Nagarajas.
+This sadhana was dependent on the Nagarajas of the valley, all Nagarajas were requested to attend the sadhana.
+All Nagarajas accepted Shantikar’s invitation except the King of the Nagarajas known as Karkotaka which could not be drawn in his absence.
 King Gunakamadeva himself went to Karkotaka’s palace several times but Karkotaka keep rejecting his request.
-This created a problem in the sadhana which was only the way left to bring back rain so, Shantikar advised the King to bring Karkotaka by force and the king Gunakamadeva followed his instruction.
-Finally, they brought King of snake to the location of the Naga sadhana.
+This created a problem in the sadhana which was only the way left to bring back rain so, Shantikar advised the King to bring Karkotaka by force and King Gunakamadeva followed his instruction.
+Finally, they brought the King of the snake to the location of the Naga sadhana.

 After contribution of serpents and their king Karkotaka to end drought in the valley, Nagpur was constructed in tribute to them.